-Principles:
+Principles

-- Excellent teaching delivered by teachers with a deep knowledge of their subject. - High expectations at all times and a belief that all students can meet those expectations. - A strong focus on academic achievement and qualifications. - Appropriate and bespoke support for students on the SEND and EMA registers. - An emphasis on the development of Oracy and Articulary across all areas of the curriculum. - An opportunity for all to study classical subjects accessing the cultural capital this provides. - A large and vibrant extracurricular offer which provides a huge range of opportunities developing the character and personal well-being of students. - Using the latest technologies as teaching tools to enhance the learning experience for the student both at school and when they are learning at home. - A flexible curriculum which allows students to follow their talent and interests as well as providing extra support and challenge.
+- Excellent teaching delivered by teachers with a deep knowledge of their subject. - High expectations at all times and a belief that all students can meet those expectations. - A strong focus on academic achievement and qualifications. - Appropriate and bespoke support for students on the SEND and EMA registers. - An emphasis on the development of Oracy and Articulacy across all areas of the curriculum. - An opportunity for all to study classical subjects accessing the cultural capital this provides. - Develop students key skills of teamwork, leadership, listening, presenting, creativity and problem-solving across the curriculum. - A large and vibrant extracurricular offer which provides a huge range of opportunities developing the character and personal well-being of students. - Using the latest technologies as teaching tools to enhance the learning experience for the student both at school and when they are learning at home. - A flexible curriculum which allows students to follow their talent and interests as well as providing extra support and challenge.

-Curriculum Design:
+Curriculum Design